 Rugrats Logo

-The original series left a significant mark on the history of pop culture, so Nickelodeon decided to give it a second life.
-The sequel to Rugrats premiered in 2021 on the Paramount Plus online service.
-The new TV show differs from the old one in its modern format: the developers made three-dimensional animation to make the cartoon colorful.
+The original series left a significant mark on pop culture history, so Nickelodeon decided to give it a second life.
+The sequel to Rugrats premiered in 2021 on the Paramount+ online service.
+The new TV show differs from the old one in its modern format: the developers used 3D animation to make the cartoon more colorful.
 The same effect was used for the logo.
-Its structure resembles the previous version, but in design, it is completely different.
+Its structure resembles the previous version, but its design is completely different.

 Now the inscription “Rugrats” looks like plasticine.
-Volume is given to it by dark blue shadows and a gradient.
-The base is blue but not monochromatic: a lilac line with a 3D design is drawn along the edge.
+Dark blue shadows and a gradient convey a sense of volume.
+The base is blue, but not monochromatic: a lilac line with a 3D design runs along the edge.

 Font and Colors